ayatokura/ai-openscale/wos-FAQs.md

 ## Configuring a model requires information about the location of the training data and the options are Cloud Object Storage and Db2.
 If the data is in Netezza, can {{site.data.keyword.aios_short}} use Netezza?

 Use this [{{site.data.keyword.aios_short}} Notebook](https://github.com/IBM-Watson/aios-data-distribution/blob/master/training_statistics_notebook.ipynb) to read the data from Netezza and generate the training statistics and also the drift detection model.

+## Why doesn't {{site.data.keyword.aios_short}} see the updates that were made to the model?
+{: #new-model-missing}

+{{site.data.keyword.aios_short}} works on a deployment of a model, not on the model itself.
+You must create a new deployment and then configure this new deployment as a new subscription in {{site.data.keyword.aios_short}}.
+With this arrangement, you are able to compare the two versions of the model.